Xilinx/Vitis-Tutorials/Developer_Contributed/01-Versal_Custom_Thin_Platform_Extensible_System/README.md

     - After completing the linking process, the designer can verify conectivity and configuration of the ILA core in the generated block design in project `[project-root]/vitis/build_${TARGET}/_x/link/vivado/vpl/prj/prj.xpr`.
     - Once the build process is completed and linux boots on your board, it is required to manually set the path for probe file `[project-root]/package_output/probe_0.ltx` in the Vivado Hardware Manager to load the ILA core if this was enabled.
     - A quick use case would be to validate the values of subtractor registers.
 After the probing file is loaded and the ILA is armed, rerunning `./aie_dly_test.exe a.xclbin` will trigger the ILA capturing the signal values that should match those in the console.
-  - `export TARGET := hw_emu`
-    - When you like to have Ethernet connectivity (ssh/scp/...) during hardware emulation; please read [this documentation](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/862912682/Networking+in+QEMU#NetworkinginQEMU-SSHintoQEMU) carefully.
-  - `export LINUX_BUILD_TOOL := yocto`
-    - More information how to install/setup and build Yocto can be found [here](https://xilinx-wiki.atlassian.net/wiki/spaces/A/pages/18841862/Install+and+Build+with+Xilinx+Yocto).
   - root password = `root` when using ssh/scp/... towards the VCK190 `export TARGET := hw` or hardware emulation `export TARGET := hw_emu`.

 ## Design Considerations